kjhealy/workflow-paper/plain-person-text.md

 Errors in data analysis often well up out of the gap that typically exists between the procedure used to produce a figure or table in a paper and the subsequent use of that output later.
 In the ordinary way of doing things, you have the code for your data analysis in one file, the output it produced in another, and the text of your paper in a third file.
 You do the analysis, collect the output and copy the relevant results into your paper, often manually reformatting them on the way.
 Each of these transitions introduces the opportunity for error.
 In particular, it is easy for a table of results to get detached from the sequence of steps that produced it.
 Almost everyone who has written a quantitative paper has been confronted with the problem of reading an old draft containing results or figures that need to be revisited or reproduced (as a result of peer-review, say) but which lack any information about the circumstances of their creation.
 Academic papers take a long time to get through the cycle of writing, review, revision, and publication, even when you're working hard the whole time.
 It is not uncommon to have to return to something you did two years previously in order to answer some question or other from a reviewer.
 You do not want to have to do everything over from scratch in order to get the right answer.
 I am not exaggerating when I say that, whatever the challenges of replicating the results of someone else's quantitative analysis, after a fairly short period of time authors themselves find it hard to replicate their *own* work.
 Computer Science people have a term of art for the inevitable process of decay that overtakes a project simply in virtue of its being left alone on the hard drive for six months or more: bit--rot.

-### Using Markdown, RMarkdown and `knitr`
+### Using Markdown

 An important way to caulk this gap is to use [RMarkdown](http://rmarkdown.rstudio.com) and [knitr](http://yihui.name/knitr/) when doing quantitative analysis in R. [Markdown](http://en.wikipedia.org/wiki/Markdown) is a way of writing plain text that includes information about the formatting of your document.
 It was originally developed by John Gruber, with input from Aaron Swartz.
 The aim was to make a simple format that could incorporate structural information about the document (such as headings and subheadings, *emphasis*, [hyperlinks](http://daringfireball.net/markdown), lists, footnotes, and so on), with minimal loss of readability.
 Formats like HTML or TeX are much more extensive markup languages, but Markdown was meant to be simple.
 Over the years it has become a *de facto* standard.
-Text editors and note-taking applications support it, and tools exist to convert Markdown not just into HTML (its original target output format) but many other document types as well.
-There are a number of Markdown variants, or "flavors", that have extended it to manage things like cross-references and labels, citations, and other textual elements. @lst:markdown-example shows the markdown source for this paragraph and its subheading.
+Text editors and note-taking applications support it, and tools exist to convert Markdown not just into HTML (its original target output format) but many other document types as well. @lst:markdown-example shows the markdown source for this paragraph and its subheading.

 ```{#lst:markdown-example .markdown caption="The Markdown source for a nearby part of this document."}
 ### Using Markdown, RMarkdown and `knitr`